Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 }
 ```

-We use the ``VertexPositionNormalTexture`` class for our vertices.
-Our quad's vertices will store the position, normal, and texture coordinates.
+We use MonoGame's [**VertexPositionNormalTexture**](xref:Microsoft.Xna.Framework.Graphics.VertexPositionNormalTexture) class for our vertices.
+This class represents a vertex with a position, **normal**, and **texture coordinate** (see below).
+You already know the position of a vertex.
 We will also store the indices that define the triangles in our `Quad` class.

 [Link to MonoGame VertexPositionNormalTexture documentation](https://docs.monogame.net/api/Microsoft.Xna.Framework.Graphics.VertexPositionNormalTexture.html)